GrantMatejka/Baku/README.md

 ## Naming
 - be descriptive
 - no unambiguous abbreviations
-- parameters and local variable are all lowerCamelCase
+- parameters and local variables are all lowerCamelCase
 - package names are all lowerCamelCase
 - class names are all UpperCamelCase
 - method names are all lowerCamelCase